Do Solar Panels Charge On Cloudy Days

 V x A = W

-18 volts times 3 amps equals 54 watts
+18 volts times 3 amps equal 54 watts

 For you to get the same output in less favorable conditions you may need to add other panels to the system or get a panel rated higher.